The best cheese for baby led weaning & how to safely serve it

 If your baby has an allergy or sensitivity to dairy products, you can offer them vegan cheese, if you wish.
 Doing so would be beneficial for flavor and texture exposure.

-However, the nutritional aspect of vegan cheeses is significantly different from real cheese.
+However, the nutritional aspect of vegan cheeses is significantly different from cow’s milk-based cheese.
 Vegan products, in particular, are made up of ingredients that consist of many preservatives and are typically higher in salt.
 You will have to read the label very carefully and determine whether or not the product is suitable for your baby.

-Cheese and other dairy products are easy to overload on for babies and toddlers, because they taste so good and it’s a familiar food for them.
+Cheese and other dairy products are easy to overload on for babies and toddlers because they taste so good and it’s a familiar food for them.
 Although they’re getting good fats, protein, and important nutrients – it will leave no room for other important nutrients from other food groups.

 That’s why offering cheese to your baby should be done in moderation.
-Of course you want your baby to get the beneficial nutrients and fat from cheese, but you don’t want to over do it.
+Of course, you want your baby to get the beneficial nutrients and fat from cheese, but you don’t want to overdo it.
 Too much cheese can lead to issues with digestion and constipation for your baby or toddler, as mentioned above.

 Therefore, you can offer cheese daily, but if your baby or toddler consumes a lot of it in one sitting, and highly prefers it over other foods, you may want to consider offering it less frequently throughout the week.

-Time to make the best cheese for babies - Labneh!
+The best homemade cheese for babies

 This recipe is the easiest thing you’ll make, ever!
 It has very few ingredients and minimal steps!
 Plus you can make it ahead of time and keep it in the fridge for at least a week for fast, nutritious snacks and lunches.